 If, however, the injury is serious or there is a dispute about your claim or the amount of money you are owed, you will need a workers' compensation lawyer to protect your rights.While we try to help you avoid unnecessary controversy, sometimes we will need to represent you in hearings before an administrative Law Judge and further to the Appellate Courts.

-Grimes Teich Anderson LLP has workers' compensation attorneys in Western North Carolina as well as in South Carolina and our goal is to help you obtain the maximum benefits that you are entitled to receive.
-Contact Grimes Teich Anderson LLP today for a free case evaluation and for answers to your questions.What should I do if I am injured at work?
+The goal of our workers' compensation attorneys in North Carolina and South Carolina is to help you obtain the maximum benefits that you are entitled to receive.
+Contact us today for a free case evaluation and for answers to your questions.What Should I do if I am Injured at Work?

 - Tell your employer right away.